SnapperTT/bgfx-header-extension-library/README.md

 * In your rendering loop, call `mBloomRenderJob.submit(framebufferToBloom);` - this will set up the views
 * On object destruction all resources created will be freed.

 Shaders ''can'' be embedded in the RenderJobs.
-Use `#define BGFXH_EMBED_FILTER_SHADERS` to embed at compile time.
+Use `#define BGFXH_EMBED_RENDER_JOB_SHADERS` to embed at compile time.

 Each filter has detailed use instructions in the top of their respective header file.

 Availiable RenderJobs:
+* `atmosphere.h` - Implementation of Sean O'Niel's atmospheric shader from Gpu Gems 2.
+Works at all altitudes, can shade the atmosphere and the ground, can work either in the vertex or the fragment shader.
+Includes a utitlity to generate sky dome/sphere meshes
 * `cascadingShadowMap.h` - Cascading shadowmap generation (both regular and VSM, with frustum checking)
 * `bloom.h` - Bloom with a fixed gaussian kernal.
 Uses bilinear filtering for efficiency
+* `guassianBlur.h` - Guassian blur with setable kernal.
+Also has a function to generate a suitable sigma for a given kernal
 * `lum.h` - Time averaged luminance calculation
 * `tonemapping.h` - ACES Filmic Tonemapping + can combine the outputs of other RenderJobs